Lung: Obstructive lung diseases

 Asthma, bronchiectasis, and chronic obstructive pulmonary disease (COPD) that includes chronic bronchitis, and emphysema, are all obstructive lung diseases characterised by airway obstruction.
 This limits the amount of air that is able to enter alveoli because of constriction of the bronchial tree, due to inflammation.
 Obstructive lung diseases are often identified because of symptoms and diagnosed with pulmonary function tests such as spirometry.

 Many obstructive lung diseases are managed by avoiding triggers (such as dust mites or smoking), with symptom control such as bronchodilators, and with suppression of inflammation (such as through corticosteroids) in severe cases.
 A common cause of chronic bronchitis, and emphysema, is smoking; and common causes of bronchiectasis include severe infections and cystic fibrosis.
-The definitive cause of asthma is not yet known.
+The definitive cause of asthma is not yet known, but it has been linked to other atopic diseases.

 The breakdown of alveolar tissue, often as a result of tobacco-smoking leads to emphysema, which can become severe enough to develop into COPD.
 Elastase breaks down the elastin in the lung's connective tissue that can also result in emphysema.
 Elastase is inhibited by the acute-phase protein, alpha-1 antitrypsin, and when there is a deficiency in this, emphysema can develop.
 With persistent stress from smoking, the airway basal cells become disarranged and lose their regenerative ability needed to repair the epithelial barrier.
 The disorganised basal cells are seen to be responsible for the major airway changes that are characteristic of COPD, and with continued stress can undergo a malignant transformation.
 Studies have shown that the initial development of emphysema is centred on the early changes in the airway epithelium of the small airways.
 Basal cells become further deranged in a smoker's transition to clinically defined COPD.